KyCodeHuynh/Hail/README.md

 Either the sender or the receiver may at any time close the Hail connection by sending a segment with the `CLOSE` control code set.

-TODO: What error do we give back if the client tries to send more but the server closed the connection?
+*TODO*: What error do we give back if the client tries to send more but the server closed the connection?

-TODO: What error do we give back if the server tries to keep responding, but the client closed the connection?
+*TODO*: What error do we give back if the server tries to keep responding, but the client closed the connection?

 ## MiniFTP Protocol Design